 Many new UX designers want to learn more about the research career path

-Therefore, the Austin based meetup group, UX in ATX, hosted a paneled discussion in July 2020 with UX Research experts to talk about the research career path.
+That’s why the Austin-based meetup group, UX in ATX, hosted a paneled discussion in July 2020 with UX Research experts to talk about the research career path.

 Watch the UX in ATX meetup recording